swiftlang/swift-evolution/proposals/0000-add-sequence-based-init-and-merge-to-dictionary.md

 The new initializer allows for some convenient uses that aren't currently possible.

-- Initializing from a `DictionaryLiteral` (the type, not an actual literal):
+- Initializing from a `DictionaryLiteral` (the type, not an actual literal)

     ```swift
     let literal: DictionaryLiteral = ["a": 1, "b": 2, "c": 3, "d": 4]
     let dictFromDL = Dictionary(literal)!
     ```

-- Swapping keys and values of an existing dictionary:
+- Swapping keys and values of an existing dictionary

     ```swift
     guard let reversedDict = Dictionary(dictFromDL.map { ($1, $0) })